 Challenge #4: How to design communication across microservice boundaries

 In a distributed system like a microservices-based application, with so many artifacts moving around and with distributed services across many servers or hosts, components will eventually fail.
-Partial failure and even larger outages will occur, so you need to design your microservices and the communication across them taking into account the risks common in this type of distributed system.
+Partial failure and even larger outages will occur, so you need to design your microservices and the communication across them considering the common risks in this type of distributed system.

 Coupling microservices with HTTP.
-Business microservices should not be coupled with other business microservices.
-Ideally, they should not “know” about the existence of other microservices.
+Business microservices shouldn't be coupled with other business microservices.
+Ideally, they shouldn't "know" about the existence of other microservices.
 If your application relies on coupling microservices as in the example, achieving autonomy per microservice will be almost impossible.

 Therefore, in order to enforce microservice autonomy and have better resiliency, you should minimize the use of chains of request/response communication across microservices.
-It is recommended that you use only asynchronous interaction for inter-microservice communication, either by using asynchronous message- and event-based communication, or by using HTTP polling independently of the original HTTP request/response cycle.
+It's recommended that you use only asynchronous interaction for inter-microservice communication, either by using asynchronous message- and event-based communication, or by using (asynchronous) HTTP polling independently of the original HTTP request/response cycle.

 The use of asynchronous communication is explained with additional details later in this guide in the sections Asynchronous microservice integration enforces microservice's autonomy and Asynchronous message-based communication.

 Martin Fowler.
 CQRS (Command and Query Responsibility Segregation)